 - Time in an alcohol treatment program

-We are prepared to help you handle any kind of DUI accusation.
-We’ll step in and take steps to get your charges dismissed or reduced to something less severe.
-For example, we could get a DUI accusation reduced to a charge for “dry” reckless.
-We can also help if your case goes to court.
+A law firm can help you handle any kind of DUI accusation.
+Attorneys often focus on getting your charges dismissed or reduced to something less severe.
+For example, a lawyer may get a DUI accusation reduced to a charge for “dry” recklessness.

-Ask a Lawyer if the Police Can Draw Blood for a DUI without Consent
+Find Out if the Police Can Draw Blood for a DUI Without Consent